-COMPUTER INFORMATION SYSTEMS 4351.
-SYSTEMS ANALYSIS AND DESIGN.
+COMPUTER INFORMATION SYSTEMS 4351, SYSTEMS ANALYSIS AND DESIGN.

-Techniques and methods currently used in system analysis and design of information systems.
-Design methodology, project management, system design, program development, testing, documentation, and implementation techniques are covered in lectures and laboratory.
+A capstone course concentrating on techniques and methods currently used in system analysis and design of information systems.
+Design methodology, project management, system design, program development, testing, documentation, and implementation techniques are covered and students are provided practical application through preparation for and participation in a short-term project involving an information system.
 Spring.